hillaryychan/COMP3141/notes/01_Functional-Programming.md

 `otherwise` is a constant that always evaluates to `True`

+Guards resemble `switch` statements where they fall through to the condition they satisfy then exit the statement.

 #### Dollar Sign

 The `$` operator is an infix operator, which given a `a -> b` function and an `a` to apply it to, it gives us b.